Stock Options and RSUs: What You Should Know

 Today, many compensation packages extend beyond the traditional mix of a regular paycheck and end-of-year cash bonus.
 Employees now often receive an equity stake in their employer, most typically through stock options or restricted stock units (RSUs).
 This supplemental compensation can be significant, but it also carries additional complications, unpredictability, and tax consequences.

 Due to the complexity of equity awards, you should consider many issues when you evaluate potential job prospects or manage the benefits of your current position.
-At some companies, like Proctor & Gamble, employees can decide how to split their equity stake between RSUs and stock options.
+At some companies, like Procter & Gamble, employees can decide how to split their equity stake between RSUs and stock options.
 Although this degree of latitude is relatively unique, examining such plans can powerfully illustrate the relative pros and cons of these forms of equity compensation.

 What Exactly Are Stock Options and RSUs?

 In sum, stock options give you the option to purchase company stock at a specific price before a certain date.
-Whether you actually purchase the stock is up to you.
+Whether you purchase the stock is up to you.
 RSUs, on the other hand, grant you the stock itself.
 You don’t have to decide anything, and they don’t expire like options do.

 Comparing Stock Options and RSUs